Fondant cookies

 Take your veining tool and mark the wings with fine lines.

-Brush lustre dust on the wings with a soft brush.
+Brush luster dust on the wings with a soft brush.
 Use a piece of paper towel to protect your non-stick board!

 Take a small piece of white rolled fondant and make the body and the head.
 Glue it on with a little corn syrup.
 Use the veining tool to make small marks down the body.

 Take your chosen color for the large wing and roll out the rolled fondant thinly.
-Cut out the wings with the cookie cutter and cut wing A with a knife like shown on the photo.
+Cut out the wings with the cookie cutter and cut wing A with a knife, as shown in the photo.

-Repeat step 3 & 4 from the dragonfly cookie.
+Repeat steps 3 & 4 from the dragonfly cookie.

 Take your veining tool and make 3 lines on both large wings.